Ahmed-rbr/airbnb-clone-project/README.md

 - Design and implement a real-world product using agile practices
 - Learn scalable UI/UX design principles
-- Understand the structure of complex full-stack applications
-- Gain hands-on experience with REST and GraphQL APIs
 - Collaborate in a team with defined engineering roles
-- Deploy and test using Docker and CI/CD pipelines

 ---